-The Company continues to pursue mechanisms in each of its service territories intended to stabilize the recovery of the Company's fixed costs and reduce fluctuations in customers' bills due to colder or warmer than average weather.
+The Company continues to pursue mechanisms in each of its service territories intended to stabilize the recovery of the Company's fixed costs and reduce fluctuations in customers' bills due to colder or warmer-than-normal weather.
 In California, the CPUC authorized a margin tracker balancing account in April 2004 that mitigates margin volatility due to weather and other usage variations.
 In Nevada, the PUCN approved certain rate design improvements in September 2004 to mitigate weather variations, including an increase in the monthly basic service charge and the use of declining block rates.
-In addition, Southwest filed an application in March 2005 requesting the PUCN to approve a weather normalization adjustment provision.
-In Arizona, Southwest's requests for weather mitigation provisions in its recent general rate case were rejected in the ACC's final order approved in February 2006.
+In Arizona, most of Southwest's requests for weather mitigation measures in its recent general rate case were rejected in the ACC's final order approved in February 2006.
 The ACC did however encourage Southwest to work with the ACC Staff and other interested parties prospectively to seek rate design alternatives that will provide benefits to all affected stakeholders.